Best Michelin Restaurants in Hong Kong

 Address: Four Seasons Hotel, 8 Finance StreetTel: 3196 8888

 Mirroring the innovation of the hotel it calls home, the technologically advanced Langham Place Hotel, Ming Court has been lauded for its updated take on classic Cantonese and Chinese cuisine, including particular praise for their seafood dishes.
 Don’t mistake updated to mean westernized or frilly fusion.
-On the extensive, sixteen page menu, the dishes are firmly entrenched in classic Cantonese cooking, including a taste for adventurous ingredients, such as abalone or goose maw.
-Instead, award winning chef Tsang Chiu King has refined the key flavors.
-Double boiled pork shank is a classic Chinese dish, but Tsang’s marrying of the pork with coconut and chinese herbs lets the meat act as a palate for the more fulsome flavor of the other ingredients.
+On the extensive, 13-page menu, the dishes are firmly entrenched in classic Cantonese cooking, including a taste for adventurous ingredients, such as abalone or goose maw.
+Instead, Ming Court has refined the key flavors.
+Double boiled pork shank is a classic Chinese dish, but Ming Court's marrying of the pork with coconut and Chinese herbs lets the meat act as a palate for the more fulsome flavor of the other ingredients.
 Textures, a key component of Cantonese food, have also been thoughtfully paired, such as the softness of braised Yunnan ham in honey sauce combined with the cleansing crunch of chrysanthemum.

 What to eat at Ming Court